-With a bias voltage $V_{dc}$, there will be an electric field at the location of the single photon emitter for a three-layer 2D membrane as shown in Fig. \ref{fig:1}(b).
-The Stark effect of localized emitters in a monolayer 2D material has been studied recently.
-For an emitter in a WSe$_{2}$ monolayer, a spectral shift up to 21meV by a $4 \times 10^8$ V/m electric field was observed \cite{8}.
-In our proposed system, the ZPF of the 2D membrane induces an electric field variation $\Delta E_{zpf}=x_{zpf}\partial E/\partial x=x_{zpf}V_{dc}/d^{2}$, which can be quite high ($\sim$10 kV/m).
-The coupling rate between the optical transition and the mechanical vibration induced by the Stark effect is given by

-The Stark effect-induced coupling rate $g_{om2}$ is much larger than the strain induced coupling rate $g_{om1}$.
-The Stark effect-induced coupling rate $g_{om2}$ is plotted as a function of the displacement and bias voltage in Fig.\ref{fig:5}.
-The optomechanical coupling rate is larger than 50 MHz when the bias voltage exceeds 2.5 V, and thus the system can reach the strong optomechanical coupling regime.
-Assuming the decay rate the the excited state $\ket{e}$ is 53 MHz and the decay rate of the mechanical oscillator is 100kHz, the optomechanical cooperativity is $c_{om2}=g^{2}_{om2}/(\Gamma_{m}\kappa) \sim 500$ when the bias voltage is 2.5V.

-\section{High Speed Quantum State transfer}
+\section{High Speed Quantum State Transfer}

-Most of optomechanical devices are hitherto in the limit of the weak single-photon optomechanical coupling regime, $g_{om} \ll \kappa$ \cite{Bochmann2013,32,33,34,35,36}.
+Most of optomechanical devices are hitherto in the limit of the weak single-photon optomechanical coupling \\ regime, $g_{om} \ll \kappa$ \cite{Bochmann2013,32,33,34,35,36}.
 In that case, a strong driving field is required to enhance the effective coupling strength, which results in a large average photon number and a low signal-to-noise ratio.
-Our proposed system uses a single-photon emitter in a 2D membrane to replace the optical cavity to mediate the coupling between an optical photon and a mechanical phonon.
-Thanks to the small mass of a 2D membrane and the relatively narrow ZPL of a single-photon emitter at low temperature, it is much easier to reach the strong coupling regime.
-The single-photon coupling rate can be about 100 MHz, making it possible to realize high speed quantum state transfer under a weak laser driving field.
+Our proposed system uses a single-photon emitter in a 2D membrane replacing the optical cavity to mediate the coupling between an optical photon and a mechanical phonon.
+Thanks to the small mass of 2D membranes and the relatively narrow ZPL of a single-photon emitter at low temperature, it is much easier to obtain ultra strong cooperativity.
+The single-photon coupling rate can easily exceed 100 MHz, making it possible to realize high speed quantum state transfer under a relatively weak laser driving field.